rbrixel/opensrvmini/README.md

 ### LOOP Parts

+#### Reinit DataCollectors
+A DataCollector can tell the main loop if it needs to be reinitialized.
+This will be done in the next loop before collecting new data.
+For this the collector can override needsReInit() function returning false if everything is ok, or true if a new initialisation is needed.
+The init will be done synchronous one collector after the other to prevent thread issues.

 #### Update Data
 For each collector the ->updateData(); method is called.
 In this method the DataCollector should connect to its hardware, query the last value, and store it into the dataStorage using its channelname (and extension).